Mahesh-1824/CS621-Logic-and-Applications/Readme.md

 B D
 C D

-For question 3 :
-Input is taken from 3.txt file
-Simply write the matrix elements ,i.e., first row elements in line 1 with a space between them
+## Question 3

+This script reads input data from a file named `3.txt`.
+The file format is as follows:

+- Line 1: Elements of the first row of the matrix, separated by spaces.
+- Subsequent lines: Elements of the matrix, one row per line.

-Sample Input:
+### Sample Input (3.txt):
 1 1 1
 1 1 1
 1 1 1